drewsamsen/sr-cards-api/memory-bank/progress.md

 - CSV import functionality
 - AI-powered content explanation
 - Local development environment with Supabase
-- Demo user automatic creation and content refresh
 - Application-level error handling with retry logic
 - Database-level consistency functions for critical operations

 ## What's Left to Build
 Based on recent development work, the following items remain to be addressed:

-- Enhanced logging and monitoring for the demo user service
+- Enhanced logging and monitoring for the system
-- Metrics collection for demo user usage patterns
+- Metrics collection for usage patterns
-- Improved documentation for the demo user system
+- Improved overall system documentation
-- Potential UI enhancements for the demo experience
+- Potential UI enhancements for better user experience
 - Additional recovery mechanisms for edge cases

 ## Current Status
-The project is in active development with recent focus on the demo user management system.
-A new DemoService has been implemented to automatically create and manage demo users, ensuring they always have fresh content for demonstration purposes.
+The project is in active development with recent focus on streamlining the core API functionality.
+We've removed the demo user management system to simplify the codebase and focus on essential features.

 ### Implemented Features
 - User authentication